-Sighting shots are not allowed in National Trophy Event Matches, including all National Trophy or EIC Matches.
-A maximum of two (2) sighting shots per stage are allowed for events in CMP Standard and Long Course aggregates (Rule 5.5), CMP-sanctioned State Championships or other CMP-sanctioned Highpower Rifle Matches, unless the Match Program states that sighting shots are not allowed.
-Sighting shots, if allowed by the Match Program, must be fired before the first shot for record.
-Sighting shots are allowed in CMP Long Range Matches according to Rule 5.10 (Table 7).
-A competitor may elect not to fire one or both Sighting shots by informing their Scorer that the next shot will be a Record shot.
-In Mid-Range 3x20-shot events (Rule 5.13), competitors may fire unlimited Sighters before the first 20-shot stage and two (2) Sighters before each of the second and third 20-shot stages.
-When unlimited Sighters are permitted in Mid- or Long-Range events, a competitor who fires ten (10) Sighters without hitting a target scoring ring must withdraw from that event.
+- a) Sighting shots are not allowed in National Trophy Event Matches, including all National Trophy or EIC Matches. - b) A maximum of two (2) sighting shots per stage are allowed for events in CMP Standard and Long S aggregates (Rule 6.5), CMP-sanctioned State Championships or other CMP-sanctioned Highpower Rifle Matches, unless the Match Program states that sighting shots are not allowed. - c) Sighting shots are allowed in CMP Long Range Matches according to Rule 6.9 (TABLE 7).
+A competitor may elect not to fire one or both Sighting shots by informing their Scorer that the next shot will be a Record shot. - d) In Mid-Range 3x20-shot events (Rules 6.12-6.14), competitors may fire unlimited Sighters before the first 20-shot stage and two (2) Sighters before each of the second and third 20-shot stages. - e) When unlimited Sighters are permitted in Mid- or Long-Range events, a competitor who fires ten (10) Sighters without hitting a target scoring ring must withdraw from that event. - f) All Scorers and Verifiers are required to keep track of the number of off-paper misses fired by their competitor in any Highpower Rifle event with unlimited Sighters so that Match Officials may determine whether a competitor must be removed from the competition in the interest of safety.
+When five (5) off-paper misses have been recorded, the Scorer or Verifier must notify a Range Officer.
+When ten (10) consecutive off-paper misses have been fired, the Scorer or Verifier must again notify a Range Officer.

-5.2.3 Loading and Reloading Rifles
+6.2.3 Loading and Reloading Rifles